 Childcare license application in Louisiana

-Follow the below steps to complete your license application:
+Follow these steps to complete your license application:

 Step 1: Check zoning and building ordinances